 Additional Recommended Coverage

-- Cyber Liability Insurance: To protect against data breaches and cyber-attacks, especially if you store sensitive client or consumer information.
+- Cyber Liability Insurance — protects against data breaches, especially if you store sensitive client info.

-- Business Interruption Insurance: Can help replace lost income and cover operating expenses if a covered disaster forces you to temporarily halt production.
+- Business Interruption Insurance — replaces lost income if a disaster forces you to halt production.

-- Umbrella/Excess Liability Insurance: Provides an extra layer of liability protection beyond the limits of your other policies, offering broader security.
+- Umbrella/Excess Liability Insurance — an extra layer beyond your other policies.

 Key Considerations for Your Policy

-When obtaining insurance, be precise about your business activities.
-Insurers need to know you are a dietary supplement contract manufacturer.
-Be prepared to discuss:
+Be precise about your activities.
+Insurers need to know you're a dietary supplement contract manufacturer.
+Be ready to discuss:

 - Your quality control and testing procedures.